selinachu/DUCC-cTAKES-AWS/README.md

 ```$ ./start_ducc```

 **Note:** Wait at least a minute, after starting DUCC before submitting any jobs.
 It takes DUCC a while for all initialization to be completed.
-If you submit a job before the initialization has been completed, it will return errors regarding _type=system error, text=job driver node unavailable_
+If you submit a job before the initialization has been completed, it will return errors, such as _type=system error, text=job driver node unavailable_.

 #### Checking status